-The Maryland Association of Community Services (MACS) for Persons with Developmental Disabilities, Inc. is a private nonprofit professional association.
+The Maryland Association of Community Services (MACS) for Persons with Developmental Disabilities, Inc. is a private non-profit professional association.
 Its membership is comprised of over 100 agencies that support people with developmental disabilities and their families in communities across Maryland.
 Click here to visit the website.

-The Parent’ Place of Maryland is a statewide nonprofit, family-centered parent training and information center, whose sole purpose is to enhance the lives of persons with disabilities.
+The Parents’ Place of Maryland is a statewide non-profit, family-centered parent training and information center.
+Their sole purpose is to enhance the lives of persons with disabilities.
 They serve parents of children with disabilities throughout Maryland, regardless of the nature of the child’s disability or the age of their child.
-They help parents access appropriate services for their children with disabilities both in school and within their communities, conduct regular parent education courses and workshops, help parents find information, provide referrals to other individuals or organizations, provide technical assistance and individual support to families directly to help them obtain the best possible services, both educational and medical, for their children, while helping children and parents understand their rights, both educational and healthcare related.
+They help parents access appropriate services for their children with disabilities both in school and within their communities.
+They also conduct regular parent education courses and workshops, while helping children and parents understand their rights, both educational and healthcare related.
 Click here to view the website.

 2-1-1 Maryland has information on numerous programs and services designed to provide varying types of assistance to seniors, those with a disability, and their loved ones.
-2-1-1 Maryland is a statewide resource always available by telephone and internet to connect citizens to health and human resources at any time, a resource for government officials to make information available to Marylanders in the event of natural disasters or man-made incidents and a way for Marylanders to connect with opportunities to offer help to others.
+2-1-1 Maryland is a statewide resource always available by telephone and internet.
+It is used to connect citizens to health and human resources at any time.
+It is also a resource for government officials to make information available to Marylanders in the event of natural disasters or man-made incidents.
+In addition, it is a way for Marylanders to connect with opportunities to offer help to others.
 Click here to view the website.

 The Cerebral Palsy Group is a nation-wide organization that serves individuals and families who have been diagnosed with cerebral palsy (CP).
 This organization provides information and support for people affected by CP.
 By compiling information about CP from a variety of medical literature and websites, they hope to educate parents and caregivers about the best ways to support people diagnosed with CP.
 Click here to view the website.